If you’ve read my free e-book ML Simplified (tsk tsk if you haven’t) or read this post, you should have an idea of what Supervised Learning is.

 Definition: Testing evaluates the model’s accuracy using new, unseen data.

-Picture testing as the models’ final exam.
-Here, its challenged with data it hasn’t encountered before to see how well it applies what it learned.
-The goal is to access the model’s ability to generalize from training to real-world data, ensuring it’s ready for practical applications.
+You can picture testing as the models’ final exam.
+Here, it’s challenged with data it hasn’t encountered before to see how well it applies what it learned.
+The goal is to assess the model’s ability to generalize from training to real-world data, ensuring it’s ready for practical applications.

 🔑 Key Applications